Skip to main content

 }

-MCP configurations can exist in two scopes:
+MCP configuration can exist in two places:

 {